muly/data-validation/README.md

 2. Dependencies: install the dependencies using the below commands
   - go get gopkg.in/yaml.v2
   - go get github.com/tealeg/xlsx
-3. download the code from "https://github.com/muly/data-validation" and extract to the folder "github.com/muly/data-validation" on your src folder of the go workspace (as configured in the GOPATH env variable
+3. download the code from "https://github.com/muly/data-validation" and extract it to the folder "github.com/muly/data-validation" on your src folder of the go workspace (as configured in the GOPATH env variable)
-4. Temporary location for storing excel files on the server (which are uploaded) is configured using the env variable.
+4. Temporary location for storing the uploaded excel files on the server is configured using the env variable called "SrvDtaValidTmp"
-   - the name of the env variable is SrvDtaValidTmp as used in the code,
+   - update this environment variable to the path on the server where you want to keep the uploaded files
-   - however, this environment variable can be changed by changing the value of the constant SrvTmpDst in the helpers/handler.go file.
+   - for any reason if you have to use a different environment variable, it can be changed by changing the value of the constant SrvTmpDst in the helpers/handler.go file.
-5. the path of the configuration file to be saved is the same where the main executable of the service is placed. and the file name of the config file should be "config.yaml"
+5. the path of the configuration YAML file to be saved is the same where the main executable of the service is placed. and the file name should be "config.yaml"

 ##Code organization